 Remember: A listing in the Registry does not prevent the pesticide application from being made.

 How Do You Have Your Name Listed in the Hypersensitivity Registry?

-Obtain an application which is available online, from your local pesticide businesses, or by contacting any PDA Office (listed on the back).
+Obtain an application which is available online, from your local pesticide businesses, or by contacting any PDA Office (listed on page 2).
 Decide with someone to be your alternate contact point.
 This person must be willing to receive calls when applicators cannot contact you directly and forward the information on to you.
 Complete the application using your legal address as your primary residence, daytime, nighttime, and alternate telephone numbers.
 You must complete all required blocks, or the application will be returned.

 See your Pennsylvania licensed physician to have Part II of the form completed and signed.
 You may also wish to discuss what protective measures you need to take to protect your health in the event an application is made near you.
 Review your application for completeness and return it to: PA Department of Agriculture, Bureau of Plant Industry, 2301 N. Cameron St., Harrisburg, PA 17110-9408.

 Before your name appears in the Registry, the information as it will be published will be mailed to you for your review for completeness and accuracy and requires your final approval.
 Because the Registry is a public document, the information you provide is considered public information.
 By submitting the application for publication, you are granting the Department the right to publish your information in printed or electronic media.